-According to the Battery Council International, the first step in recycling auto batteries is smashing them to smithereens using a device called, appropriately enough, a hammermill.
-The pieces of the batteries go into a container, with the heavier materials, including lead, falling to the bottom and the plastic staying at the top.
-The plastic is removed and liquids siphoned.
+According to Battery Council International, the first step recycling companies take when they recycle an auto battery is putting it through a hammermill, which effectively breaks the battery into countless small pieces.
+Those pieces flow into a container, with the heavier materials, including lead, falling to the bottom and the plastic remaining on top.
+The plastic is removed and the liquids siphoned.

-A recycler then melts the plastic pieces and extrudes them into pellets.
-The pellets are sold to manufacturers who make new batteries out of them.
-Lead pieces are smelted and then poured into ingots, which are also sent to manufacturers for use in new batteries.
+The recycler then melts the plastic pieces and extrudes them into pellets which are then sold to manufacturers who use them to make new batteries.
+The lead pieces are smelted and poured into ingots, which are also sent to manufacturers for use in new batteries.
 The acid becomes neutralized with the addition of an industrial product that turns it into water; the water is treated before being released into sewer systems.
-The acid can also be turned into sodium sulfate that can be used in multiple ways, including glass and textile manufacturing, or in the making of new auto batteries.
+The acid can also be turned into sodium sulfate that can be used in multiple ways, including glass and textile manufacturing, or in the manufacture of new auto batteries.

 Auto battery recycling is a great move for the environment, but it’s also smart from a legal sense.
-Thirty states, according to National Geographic’s Green Living site, ban people from throwing away lead batteries in their trash.
+Many states have passed legislation that makes it illegal to dispose of car batteries by just throwing them in the trash.

 Automotive oil recycling

-Advance Auto Parts also recycles used motor oil.
-And, according to the American Petroleum Institute and quoted by the Environmental Protection Agency (AAP), “Recycling just 2 gallons of used oil can generate enough electricity to run the average household for almost 24 hours.”
+We also recycle used motor oil for free.
+And, according to the American Petroleum Institute and quoted by the Environmental Protection Agency, “Recycling just 2 gallons of used oil can generate enough electricity to run the average household for almost 24 hours.”